Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Environmentally, USAID has a great interest in the Amazon Rainforest, and collaborates with Brazil's FUNAI to coordinate and plan environmental projects, preserve indiginous peoples and contribute to the gathering of scientific information - important on the global scale with the increasing importance of climate change on the world agenda.

 **Haiti**
-Although the poorest country in the Western hemisphere, Brazi significantly supports peace and social integration of Haitians through the provisionment of humanitarian visas, with 54,000 after Haiti's political instability and natural disasters.
-The National Immigration Council for Brazil reduces Haitians' vulnerability to human rights abuses and have physcial presence in the country to allow visas to be given easily.
+Although the poorest country in the Western hemisphere, Brazil significantly supports peace and social integration of Haitians through the provisioning of humanitarian visas, with 54,000 after Haiti's political instability and natural disasters.
+The National Immigration Council for Brazil reduces Haitians' vulnerability to human rights abuses and have physical presence in the country to allow visas to be given easily.
 Many Haitians occupy roles in the primary and secondary sectors in the large cities, filling skills shortages.

 **Portugal**
 Portugal is well-known in Brazil for being the "gateway to the EU" for economic migrants.
 Sharing the same language, having colonial links and a political "special status" given to Brazillians has resulted in the Portuguese being the largest diaspora community in Brazil, and on the other side the second largest diaspora community (behind the US).
 The social benefits of this link are great between the two countries, with flows of ideas and people aided by the communications revolution.